 There was no one there either.
 The rudder had been left unmanned and there were spots of blood flecking the boards.
 Dylis got up as quickly as she could and rushed across the roof, to survey what was happening on the deck.

 She caught sight of Glaw right away and was seconds away from doing something as childish as jumping with joy.
 Wolf lay by the main mast in a pile of ropes, Vita was dragging herself along the deck not far from him and Aelius was standing by the railing opposite where Glaw was, staring down at a kneeling Nikon.

 Her pulse began to slow down.
 A brief worry about where the crew had gone poked at her, but she ignored it in favor of helping Thais to her feet and down the stairs to the deck.

 Glaw's eyes grew wide as saucers when he spotted them.
 'You're alive!' he signed and mouthed at the same time, dropping the flowers he’d been holding.

-Lip reading as unreliable as it was Dylis was still pretty sure that Thais told Glaw he'd done a good job.
-Thais reached for the flowers and then motioned towards a puddle of clothes and blood not far from where they were standing.
+Lip-reading could be unreliable, but Dylis was still pretty sure that Thais told Glaw he'd done a good job.
+Thais reached for the flowers and then motioned towards a puddle of familiar fancy clothes and blood not far from where they were standing.
 This time Dylis didn't catch what she said, but Glaw clearly did, as he hurried over to it and began to rifle through it.